tsalo/rapidtide/docs/usage_rapidtide.rst

 The central program in this package is rapidtide.
 This is the program that calculates a similarity function between a "probe" signal and every voxel of a BOLD fMRI dataset.
-It then determines the peak value, time delay, and wi dth of the similarity function to determine when and how strongly that probe signal appears in each voxel.
+It then determines the peak value, time delay, and width of the similarity function to determine when and how strongly that probe signal appears in each voxel.

 At its core, rapidtide is simply performing a full crosscorrelation between a